Hoblirm/CppConsole/README.md

 }
 ```

-Now that the method had been declared, we can use it inside the code:
+Now that the method has been declared, we can use it inside the code:

 ```bash
 int v,p;